DiamondsAndRust206/pizza-parlor/README.md

 Describe: Pizza.prototype.price()

 Test: "It should return the price of the pizza after firstTopping is added."
 Code: const pizza1 = new Pizza("bacon");
 Expected Output: 2
+Test: "It should return the price of the pizza after secondTopping is added."
+Code: const pizza1 = new Pizza("bacon", "mushrooms");
+Expected Output: 4